JvanKatwijk/qt-dab/README.md

 to the user.

-While the default setting in the configuration window in Qt-DAB is to show only audio services, the "audio only" setting can be "unset", and names of packet services show as well in the services list.
+While the default setting in the configuration window in Qt-DAB is to show only audio services, the "audio only" setting can be "unset", and the audio services and - if available - the data services are shown.

-Selecting a packet service was the same as selecting an audio service, just clicking on it starts processing.
+Selecting a packet service is the same as selecting an audio service, just clicking on it starts processing.
 However, running a packet service is  usually rather boring, since there is not much to be seen or heard, that is why Qt-DAB akways starts a packet service as background task.

 **Starting** a packet service is simply by clicking on the name, same as for audio services, there is a restriction however,